What is Propecia?

 It comes in strengths of 1mg and 5mg.
 The 1mg strength of the medication is more readily available.
-For treatment of androgenic alopecia, it needs to be used once daily at the same time intervals.
-The response of the hairline to the medication needs to be assessed every 6 monthly or yearly.
+For the treatment of androgenic alopecia, it needs to be used once daily at the same time intervals.
+The response of the hairline to the medication needs to be assessed every 6 months or yearly.
 The dose of Propecia for other systemic conditions is decided as per the treatment plan of the health practitioner.

 How long does Propecia take to start working?

 It works rapidly but in a stable manner.
 It takes 3 months of regular use of the medication for the effects to start being evident.
-Depending on the severity of hair loss and amount of DTH hormone, in some cases, it may take as long as 12 months for visible results.
-It is advised to switch to an alternative treatment of the hair growth that is not evident even after 12 months of use.
+Depending on the severity of hair loss and the amount of DTH hormone, in some cases, it may take as long as 12 months for visible results.
+It is advised to switch to an alternative treatment for hair growth that is not evident even after 12 months of use.